On the Energy Efficient Displacement of Random Sensors for Interference and Connectivity: Model and preliminaries.

-In this section we recall some known facts about special functions and special numbers which will be useful in the analysis in the next sections.
-We also prove Lemma \ref{lem:sum_tec} which will be helpful in the analysis of Algorithm \ref{alg_one}.
+In this section we recall some useful properties of the Poisson process and only some basic facts about special numbers and random variables which will be useful in the analysis in the next sections.